 Jiri Hudler shoots Stars past LA Kings in 6-4 thriller

-Los Angeles Kings goalie Peter Budaj, of Slovakia, watches the puck as it flies by him during the first period of the team's NHL hockey game against the Dallas Stars, Monday, Jan.
+Los Angeles Kings center Nick Shore, right, celebrates his goal with left wing Tanner Pearson during the second period of an NHL hockey game against the Dallas Stars, Monday, Jan.
 9, 2017, in Los Angeles.
 Windy with periods of rain and snow in the morning.

 Start the conversation, or Read more at White Lake Beacon.